DataReply/makeathon/README.md

 1. Create an AWS Access key [Link](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-key-self-managed.html)
 2. Create a copy of the `.env.example` file and name it `.env`
 3. Store the `Key ID` and the `Key Secret` in the `.env` file

+**WARNING** Make sure you NEVER add these keys to a public repository!

 ## Bedrock Local